eashi/kudu.client.pcl/README.markdown

+### Kudu.Client.PCL

+This is a trial to transform the Kudu.Client project to a PCL so it can be used in different platforms.
+Below is the default description page of the project Kudu for more information.

 ### Kudu

 Kudu is the engine behind [git deployments in Azure Web Sites](https://www.windowsazure.com/en-us/develop/nodejs/common-tasks/publishing-with-git/).
 It can also run outside of Azure.